 The following statements describe Iona University's Tuition Remission benefits.
 Part-time employees are not eligible for this benefit.
 The full Tuition Remission Policy and Remission Forms are available in the Office for Human Resources.

-The dependent children of active, regular full-time administrators, faculty and staff will receive tuition remission benefits, exclusive of books and fees, for undergraduate study in the fall and spring semesters at Iona College according to the following schedule.
+The dependent children of active, regular full-time administrators, faculty and staff will receive tuition remission benefits, exclusive of books and fees, for undergraduate study in the fall and spring semesters at Iona University according to the following schedule.

 - One-half (1/2) tuition remission will be granted to each attending child after the completion of one (1) full year of parent's continuous full-time employment at the College.

-- Full tuition remission to the first attending child and one-half (1/2) tuition remission to the second and subsequent children concurrently enrolled at Iona College after the completion of three (3) full years of the parent's continuous full-time employment at the College.
+- Full tuition remission to the first attending child and one-half (1/2) tuition remission to the second and subsequent children concurrently enrolled at Iona University after the completion of three (3) full years of the parent's continuous full-time employment at the College.